Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics: Background

 \subsubsection{In AI ethics}

-In light of AI practitioners' needs for support in addressing the ethical dimensions of AI \cite{Holstein:2019fr}, technology companies, researchers at FAccT, AIES, CHI, and other venues, and others have developed numerous tools and resources to support that work, with many such resources taking the form of toolkits \cite{lee2021landscape,richardson2021towards,morley2021initial,10.1145/3442188.3445938,shen2021valuecards,gebru2021datasheets,mitchell2019model}.
-Several papers have performed systemic meta-reviews and empirical analyses of AI ethics toolkits \cite{lee2021landscape,morley2021initial,richardson2021towards,ayling2021putting}. \citet{ayling2021putting} perform a descriptive analysis of AI ethics toolkits, identifying stakeholder types common across toolkits, and stages in the organizational lifecycle at which various toolkits are applied. \citet{lee2021landscape} take a normative look at six open source fairness toolkits, using surveys and interviews with practitioners to understand the strengths and weaknesses of these tools. \citet{richardson2021towards} performed a simulated ethics scenario with ML practitioners, observing their experience using various ethics toolkits to inform recommendations for their design. \citet{morley2021initial} proposes a typology of AI ethics approaches condensed from a variety of toolkits, also critiquing toolkits' lack of usability and their focus on individuals rather than social groups. \citet{Crockett2021BuildingTrustworthy} analyze 77 AI ethics toolkits, finding that many lack instructions or training to facilitate adoption.
-They focus on the toolkits' dominant principles, product lifecycle stages, and measure how well they may be adopted by small and medium enterprises.
+In light of AI practitioners' needs for support in addressing the ethical dimensions of AI \cite{Holstein:2019fr}, technology companies, researchers at CSCW, FAccT, CHI, and other venues, as well as other groups have developed numerous tools and resources to support that work, with many such resources taking the form of toolkits \cite[e.g.,][]{lee2021landscape,richardson2021towards,morley2021initial,10.1145/3442188.3445938,shen2021valuecards,gebru2021datasheets,mitchell2019model,deng2022exploring, shen2022model}.
+Several papers have performed systemic meta-reviews and empirical analyses of AI ethics toolkits \cite{lee2021landscape,morley2021initial,richardson2021towards,ayling2021putting,deng2022exploring}.
+For instance, one line of research performs descriptive analyses of AI ethics toolkits, including \citet{ayling2021putting}'s work identifying stakeholder types common across toolkits, and stages in the organizational lifecycle at which various toolkits are applied, as well as \citet{morley2021initial}'s work proposing a typology of AI ethics approaches synthesized from a variety of toolkits, and \citet{Crockett2021BuildingTrustworthy}'s analysis of 77 AI ethics toolkits, finding that many lack instructions or training to facilitate adoption.
+In addition, others have conducted more empirical examination of toolkits, including \citet{lee2021landscape}'s normative evaluation of six open source fairness toolkits, using surveys and interviews with practitioners to understand the strengths and weaknesses of these tools, as well as \citet{richardson2021towards}'s work conducting simulated ethics scenarios with ML practitioners, observing their experience using various ethics toolkits to inform recommendations for their design, and \citet{deng2022exploring}'s work exploring how practitioners use toolkits in their AI ethics work in practice.